 - Default.
 Sorry, we aren’t repaying that debt.

 - Default.
 Sorry, we are devaluing the currency units by “printing” trillions more, which will create consumer price inflation, hyperinflation, and collapse, but hopefully after the next election.
 Extend and pretend, “Keep this sucker running for a few more years,” not in my lifetime, etc.

 History shows that fiat currencies always collapse.
 Will today’s euro, pound, dollar, and yen be different?

 "The outcome is inevitably cyclical.
 Prices will start rising at a greater rate, and interest rates must rise to keep pace.
 Unaffordable nominal rates in the near to medium term are a racing certainty.
 We can assume that a new financial and economic crisis will follow, in which case over-indebted businesses will go bust, asset values crash, and banks will move from insolvency toward bankruptcy, just as the deflationists fear.
 The response from central banks will unquestionably be to flood the financial system with yet more money [the fiat stuff] to keep the banks alive, and insolvent businesses afloat.
 Quantitative easing to support asset prices and to fund government spending will have to be reintroduced at a greater level than seen heretofore."

 - Illinois: From Horrific to Catastrophic

 - Chicago Police Pension Fund

 - Deutsche Bank Silver Manipulation

 - The Broken States of the Union

-Gold for preservation of assets and purchasing power is necessary.
-Otherwise why would China and Russia substantially increase their gold hoards every year?
+Gold for the preservation of assets and purchasing power is necessary.
+Otherwise, why would China and Russia substantially increase their gold hoards every year?